mtzfactory/nango/docs/docs/build-integrations/setup-local-dev.md

 ---
-sidebar_label: Setting up local development
+sidebar_label: Set up local development
-sidebar_position: 4
+sidebar_position: 2
 ---

 How to setup nango for local development